Qinka/SimulationWhell/README.md

 1. Download this repo or codes;
 1. Build this library;
 1. Install this library;
-1. Using this library's function:
+1. Using this library's function；
-2.. d
+1. Compiler and run.

-1.
+And [HERE]() is the detail.